 Rachel finally meets Nick’s mother, Eleanor (Michelle Yeoh), who is polite but little more, making her nervous about being accepted.
 When Nick goes with Colin for a bachelor party, Rachel is invited to go with Araminta.
 It’s there that she begins to realize the depth of the resentment toward her, in large because of her single-parent upbringing and common standing in a world of big money.
 Now she must decide if her love for Nick is strong enough to endure this… and his for her.

-There are a lot of quality performances from the cast, particularly on the female side.
+There are plenty of quality performances from the cast, particularly on the female side.
 Yeoh, a long-time favourite for her work in Supercop and Crouching Tiger, Hidden Dragon, nails it as the all-business mother.
-She’s offset by Constance Wu, who effectively delivers the “fish out of water” feel of a self-made New Yorker being introduced to the opulent world of the super rich.
+She’s offset by Wu, who effectively delivers the “fish out of water” feel of a self-made New Yorker being introduced to the opulent world of the super rich.
 It’s hard not to root for her.

-There’s also a few really fun turns among the smaller roles, starting with Awkwafina, who’s sharp and funny (basically everything she wasn’t in Ocean’s 8, where she completely bland).
+There’s also a few really fun turns among the smaller roles, starting with Awkwafina, who’s sharp and funny (basically everything she wasn’t in Ocean’s 8, in which she was completely bland).
 Ken Jeong is suitably over the top as Awkwafina’s dad, and Nick Santos does well in the choicest of the male roles, playing the fashionable Oliver, who befriends Rachel and is given many of the best lines.

 Visually, Crazy Rich Asians never fails to impress.
 The costumes are pristine, the locations are amazing and everyone always looks their best.
-When you step back and think about some of the money worship contained within the movie it’s a little off putting, but in the moment (and viewed through the spectrum of Rachel) it sets up a lot of enjoyable moments.
+When you step back and think about some of the money worship contained within the movie it’s a little off-putting, but in the moment (and viewed through the spectrum of Rachel) it sets up a lot of enjoyable moments.
 And that’s what the film does best, it has fun and gives you the green light to have fun along with it.

-While Henry Golding doesn’t do a bad job as the male lead, the character itself is pretty dull, clinging to the “aw shucks, I’m rich, but it doesn’t mean anything” persona throughout.
+While Golding doesn’t do a bad job as the male lead, the character itself is pretty dull, clinging to the “aw shucks, I’m rich, but it doesn’t mean anything” persona throughout.
 He’s always well mannered, rolls with every misstep and is just the same guy no matter what is going on around him.
 Yawn.